do-easy/i18n/apps/extension/README.md

 ![Code actions example](/docs/code-actions-add-example.gif)

+Automatically create a key with the selected text in messages/[lang].json file.

 - Edit a translation key:

 ![Code actions example](/docs/code-actions-edit-example.gif)

+Automatically edit the translation for the selected key in messages/[lang].json file.

 - Delete a translation key:

 ![Code actions example](/docs/code-actions-delete-example.gif)

+Automatically delete the translation key for the selected language in messages/[lang].json file.

 - Translate a missing translation key using DeepL:

 ![Code actions example](/docs/code-actions-translate-example.gif)

-- The extension will use the `defaultLanguage` to translate missing translations.
-If the default language has no source translation, the extension will fallback to the first language in the `languages` array.
+- The extension will try to use the `defaultLanguage` to translate missing translations.
+If a source translation is missing, the extension will fallback to the first one available with same key.

 ## License